 Fushimi Inari Shrine is famous for its over 5000 vibrant orange torii gates, which straddle a network of trails behind its main buildings.
 The trails lead into the wooded forest of the sacred Mount Inari, which stands at 233 meters and belongs to the shrine grounds.

-This intriguing shrine was dedicated to the god of rice and sake by the Hata clan in the 8th century.
-As the role of agriculture diminished, deities were enrolled to ensure prosperity in business enterprises.
+The Hata clan dedicated this intriguing shrine to the god of rice and sake in the 8th century.
+As agriculture’s role diminished, deities ensured prosperity in business enterprises.

 FOOD AND SHOPPING